-The following Financial Services guidance note Produced in partnership with Rachpal Thind, Partner and Oliver Lewis, Associate of Sidley Austin LLP provides comprehensive and up to date legal information covering:
+The following Financial Services practice note Produced in partnership with Oliver Lewis and Rachpal Thind of Sidley Austin provides comprehensive and up to date legal information covering:

 This Practice Note sets out the passporting rights and related notification requirements of insurance undertakings established in the European Economic Area (EEA).
 For more information on general passporting rights, see Practice Notes: